damirsharip/instructions-of-buying-railway-tickets/README.md

 <p align="center"><img src="https://www.linkpicture.com/q/seat_1.png" width="70%" height="70%"></p>

-**_Note_**: If you are buying more than one ticket, your ticket selection is a range.
-Hence, you can choose the preferred seat type.
-You’ll be assigned seat numbers after entering your card details.
+**_Note_**: Ticket selection is a range.
+If you purchase more than one ticket, you must indicate which seats you prefer, as specific seats are not guaranteed until payment has been made.

 <p align="center"><img src="https://www.linkpicture.com/q/step7_1.png" width="70%" height="70%"></p>

-8. Enter your personal information, and select the document type that you have.
+7. Enter your personal information, and select the document type that you have.
 Any passport from any country is acceptable.
 If you don’t have IIN, click **IIN is not required.** If you are purchasing seats for more than one passenger, enter their personal information as well.

 <p align="center"><img src="https://www.linkpicture.com/q/documendata_1.png" width="70%" height="70%"></p>

-9. Read and agree to the terms and conditions by clicking **To confirm set,** and then **Buy.**
+8. Read and agree to the terms and conditions by clicking **To confirm set,** and then **Buy.**

 <p align="center"><img src="https://www.linkpicture.com/q/Terms_and_conditions_2.png" width="70%" height="70%"></p>

-10. Select your preferred payment type and proceed with the payment.
+9. Select your preferred payment type and proceed with the payment.

 <p align="center"><img src="https://www.linkpicture.com/q/checkandpay_1.png" width="50%" height="50%"></p>